"Modern Techniques & Tactics - Traditional Respect & Values"

 Kenukan Student Bryce Allenbrand (Competitor) & Coach Boggs

 Sensei Travis Boggs, Kenukan Budokai President, and Kenukan Academy Chief Instructor, holds black belt certification in several styles of Ju-Jutsu.
 In 2014, he was selected as one of two coaches that led TEAM USA in the Ju-Jitsu International Federation's (JJIF) World Championship held in Paris, France.
-Additionally, in 2015, he coached several US athletes that medaled in the United States Ju-Jitsu Organization's (USJJO) International Open & National Tournaments held in Las Vegas, Nevada (which were affiliated with the UFC International Fight Week).
+In 2015 & 2016, he coached several US athletes that medaled in the USJJO's International Open & National Tournaments held in Las Vegas, Nevada (which were affiliated with the UFC International Fight Week).
+In 2016, Sensei Boggs was selected as the Head Coach for TEAM USA Ju-Jitsu that competed in the JJIF World Championship held in Wroclaw, Poland.
 Besides his abilities as a coach, his expertise as an instructor is second to none.
 In 2011, he was asked to conduct the grappling section for the 1st Bushidokan-Ryu Symposium, which was attended by such notable martial artists as Shawn Harrison, an alternate on the 1980 US Olympic Judo Team.
 According to Shawn, "Travis Boggs' presentation and knowledge was impressive!
 He taught one of the best grappling seminars that I have ever attended!"
 Another student, Jerry Neer, cousin to UFC veteran, Josh Neer, was noted as saying, "Growing up in Iowa, I’ve seen and worked with some of the best wrestlers and submission grappler's in our country.
 Believe me, Travis is the total package!"

 Team USA Ju-Jitsu (USJJO) - Paris, France - 2014

 International Ju-Jitsu Open - Las Vegas, NV - 2015